-This article explores the right way to use hair conditioners and how long you should leave the conditioner in your hair.
-Read on.
+This article explains the right way to use both types of conditioners and how long you should leave them in your hair before rinsing off.
+Scroll down.

 How Do Conditioners Work?

 Conditioners contain cationic surfactantsi X Substances widely used in personal care products that make hair easier to comb and repair damage, creating a smooth, shiny look. .
 These surfactants have positively charged hydrophilic headsi XThe water-loving part of a two-part soap molecule that draws in water and repels grease found in foaming products. that stick to the negatively charged hair strands, forming a protective coat to reduce static electricity and friction.
 Conditioners also improve shine and color (1).
 Applying a conditioner and leaving it in for a few minutes can be a beneficial step in your hair care routine.
 They make your hair feel softer, lustrous, and manageable.
 Depending on your hair type and hair styling preferences, you can choose different types of conditioners like leave-in conditioners or rinse-out (traditional) conditioners.